Xuehong-pdx/Machine_Learning_Side_Projects/README.md

 ## Machine_Learning_Python-Projects

-### The projects included in this folder are written in Python 3.6
+### Projects included in this folder are written in Python 3.6
 ### Libraries used include,
 ##### numpy
 ##### pandas